 “The primary thing is it will be going into feedstock and eventually end markets that can greater tolerate unwashed plastics such as the type of plastic lumber we’ll be making,” Gubbels said.

 The manufacturing project is based on plastic lumber manufacturing technology in use by Rivalries Corporation in Canada.
 Firstar sent some of its EnergyBag material to the company to do some trials, and the resulting lumber was of good quality, Gubbels said.

 Beyond the EnergyBag plastics, the Firstar project will be using other plastic film removed as contamination on the sort line.
 With funding help from Closed Loop Partners, Firstar recently installed equipment that pulls film off the sort line using a vacuum system, Gubbels said.

 Firstar brings in between 40,000 and 44,000 pounds per month of plastics through the EnergyBag program, Gubbels said.
 The company plans to direct about a fifth of the EnergyBag material to lumber manufacturing, he said, with the remainder going to other uses.
 Besides the lumber production, Firstar is examining additional end use possibilities to further diversify the markets the EnergyBag plastics move into.

 In-house end market changes the game

-A number of secondary sortation and plastics recovery facility (PRF) efforts have been developed and have ultimately shut down in recent years.
-QRS Recycling and Titus MRF Services both shuttered sites, citing low commodity prices that were pressuring their businesses.
+A number of secondary sortation and PRF efforts have been developed and have ultimately shut down in recent years.
+QRS Recycling and Titus MRF Services both closed their facilities in the past couple years, citing low commodity prices that were pressuring their businesses.